padmakarPi/ibis-poc-demo/docs/implementation/environment-variable-management.md

 ### ⚠️ Important Notes
 - Sometimes URLs in your environment config already end with a slash (/).

-- You do NOT need to manually add or check for trailing slashes in your code because the useRuntimeEnv hook  automatically normalizes URLs to always end with a slash.
+- You do NOT need to manually add or check for trailing slashes in your code because the useSecureEnv hook  automatically normalizes URLs to always end with a slash.

-- This means when you use URLs from useRuntimeEnv, you can safely concatenate paths without worrying about missing or double slashes.
+- This means when you use URLs from useSecureEnv, you can safely concatenate paths without worrying about missing or double slashes.

 ```
-const { NEXT_PUBLIC_STS_AUTHORITY } = useRuntimeEnv();
+const { NEXT_PUBLIC_STS_AUTHORITY } = useSecureEnv();

 // NEXT_PUBLIC_STS_AUTHORITY is guaranteed to end with '/'
 // So simply append your path without adding an extra slash